EasyCorp/EasyAdminBundle/Resources/doc/5-customizing-show-view.md

 Customize the Order of the Fields
 ---------------------------------

-By default, the `show` action displays the entity properties in the same order as they were defined in the associated entity class.
-You could customize the `show` action contents just by reordering the entity properties, but it's more convenient to just define the order using the `fields` option of the `show`
+By default, the `show` view displays the entity properties in the same order as they were defined in the associated entity class.
+You could customize the `show` view contents just by reordering the entity properties, but it's more convenient to just define the order using the `fields` option of the `show`
 option: